What a joy to read

 Stephanie Dray offered me an interview, and I jumped at the chance to learn more about this author and her writing.
 I hope you enjoy this interview as much as I have.

-To honor our guest, I'm hosting a giveaway of her book Song of the Nile.
+I'm hosting a giveaway of her book Song of the Nile.
 Giveaway details:

 - Leave a comment with your name and email address